 - Treatment of any underlying cause.

-- A diet with salt diet restricted to <90 mmol/day (5.2 g of salt/day) is useful, especially in cirrhosis but is unlikely to be effective in other aetiologies such as malignancy.
+- A diet with salt intake restricted to <90 mmol/day (5.2 g of salt/day) is useful, especially in cirrhosis but is unlikely to be effective in other aetiologies such as malignancy.

 The first line of management of ascites is medical treatment (sodium restriction and diuretic therapy) and is effective in the majority of cirrhotic patients with non-refractory ascites.